malcolm-mckinney/malcolm-mckinney.github.io/content/home/contact.md

 ---
-title: "Let's talk"
+title: "Let's connect!"
 ---

-Please fill out the form below if you'd like to chat, and I'll get back to you as soon as I can!
+If you'd like to reach me, you can also fill out the form below.
+I'll do my best to get back to you as soon as I can!